quianalytics/WarRoom-Frontend/PLAN.md

   - Recap/pick log
   - On-clock footer
 - Home screen includes About dialog and Contact Us webview.
+- Setup screen includes a Home icon in the app bar for quick navigation.
 - Widgets in `lib/features/draft/ui/widgets/` are feature-specific surfaces.
 - `TradeSheet` now supports multi-pick packages from both sides and future-year picks (next 2 drafts), shown side-by-side by team.
 The user can trade even when